corytheboyd/blog/src/content/blog/o-internet-of-mine.md

 This is what you deserve.
 This is what I deserve.

 Let us synchronize our depressions into a fucked up double helix of shareholder value, rocketing toward the sun.
-If we're lucky, we'll burn up and die sans drama, otherwise, I guess we'll pick up our bootstraps some more and try harder next fiscal year.
+If we're lucky, we'll burn up and die, whimpering.
+If not that, well, I guess we can put our pants back on and try harder next fiscal year.

-Are we having fun yet?!
+Hooray!